OscarRondon/dotnetProjects/PortafolioSolution/PortafolioClient/README.md

 PortafolioSolution
 [
-	*	Adjust css for responsiveness
+	*	Adjust menu and toogle button css for responsiveness ]
-]

 ## Todos